josephworks/josephworks.github.io/CONTRIBUTE.md

 Please *do not claim ownership of our code!* If you do that will result in a immediant takedown request.

 # Through Donations/Money:
+We also will except money contributions/donations.

+If you like what we are working on and heavily rely on it than a money donation will help us improve what you like!

+If you would like us to create a big project and we have the proper funding for it we will make that our top priority!

+All you have to do is provide *Valid* proof that you donated and send us a message and we will do whatever the message requests!

+*Donation methods comming soon!*